 Who else was around?
 Did they stay calm or react in unhelpful ways?

 What helped your child calm down?
 How long did it take?

 When you’re looking for patterns in your child’s behavior, it helps to brainstorm with other caring adults.

 Say your child gets upset whenever you watch a basketball game together.
 The teacher may ask you if your child gets upset when you ask what the score is.
 Or if your child seems restless sitting still for the whole game.
-What happens just before your child has a
+What happens just before your child has a tantrum or a meltdown?